 Getting to Know Neurodevelopmental Disorders

 Neurodevelopmental disorders encompass conditions that impact motor and social abilities.
-These challenges typically manifest early, in life.
-Persist over time.
-Among the known disorders are Autism Spectrum Disorder (ASD) and Attention Deficit/Hyperactivity Disorder (ADHD) each with its characteristics.
+These challenges typically manifest early in life and persist over time.
+Among the known disorders are Autism Spectrum Disorder (ASD) and Attention Deficit/Hyperactivity Disorder (ADHD), each with its unique characteristics.
+Exploring autism and ADHD helps to understand how these conditions differ and how they can impact individuals in various ways.

 How They Mess with the Brain